gimli-org/pyGIMLi/doc/community/contribute.md

 ### 6. Documentation

 We use sphinx to build the web pages from these sources.
 To edit HTML file, navigate to the doc folder in the repository.
-Once you have made edits.
-Run the following commands on your terminal.
+Once you're done making edits, run the following commands on your terminal.

 ```bash
 make html